JoeManto/AirPodsPair/readme.md

 # AirPodsPair
 > swift executable or command line tool that can be used in the ternmal or in automation tasks that will attempt to make a bluetooth connection to your airpods.

+Main useage is switching from the Iphone connection to your laptop

 ## Usage
 ``$ pods <substring of airpods display name>`` **or** `pods`
 ##### On First Connection